Official-Husko/mul-tor/README.md

   Q: Certain sites offer an API but you didn't use it.
 Why?\
   A: Because this makes it easier for users and it doesn't need any accounts and sign ups.
 I plan to add api functions to these for users that want to use it.

+  Q: Somebody else already has the issue im having.
+What do i do?\
+  A: Simply upvote the issue.
+If you have additional data you think could help me solve said issue feel free to comment it.
 </details>

 [comment]: # (Below are all links to the sites)